3.14.2. Rules for adding attributes to ground transport items

 - “ground level” — if the lines intersect at ground level.

 - “on a bridge”, “on a bridge (+1)”, “on a bridge (+2)” — above ground level.
-For example, if one line that goes through an intersection passes over another on a bridge or as part of an interchange and the second road or railway is at ground level.
+For example, if one tram line that goes through an intersection passes over another on a bridge or as part of an interchange and the second road, railway, or tram line is at ground level.

 - “In tunnel”, “in tunnel (-1)”, “in tunnel (-2)” — below ground level.
 For example, if one line at an intersection passes through a tunnel and the second line goes through a tunnel at a different level.